University of Alabama: School songs

 The school's fight song is "Yea Alabama", written in 1926 by Lundy Sykes, then editor of the campus newspaper.
 Sykes composed the song in response to a contest by the Rammer Jammer to create a fight song following Alabama's first Rose Bowl victory.
 The song as it is played by the Million Dollar Band during games and known to most people is simply the chorus of the larger song.
 The Alabama Alma Mater is set to the tune of Annie Lisle, a ballad written in the 1850s.
-The lyrics are usually credited as, "Helen Vickers, 1908", although it is not clear whether that was when it was written or if that was her graduating class.

 Alumni

 University of Alabama graduates include 15 Rhodes Scholars, 59 Goldwater Scholars, and 16 Truman Scholars.
 UA graduates have also been named to the USA Today All-USA College Academic Team.

-The University of Alabama is the alma mater of numerous notable people in politics, sports, business, entertainment, science, art, and literature.
-Among UA's alumni are Harper Lee, Bear Bryant, Mel Allen, Joe Namath, George Wallace, Jim Nabors, Joe Scarborough, Hugo Black, E. O. Wilson, poet Honorée Fanonne Jeffers, and Wikipedia founder Jimmy Wales.
+Among UA's alumni are Mel Allen, Hugo Black, Bear Bryant, Kaitlan Collins, Julio Jones, Harper Lee, Jim Nabors, Joe Namath, Joe Scarborough, Jeff Sessions, Richard Shelby, Justin Thomas, Jimmy Wales, and George Wallace.